-Because yes, the nomadic way of life is not only love, fresh water and mango sticky rice but despite the different points mentioned in this article I can also confess to you that at NO TIME did we regret our choice!
+Because yes, the nomadic way of life is not only love, fresh water and mango sticky rice but despite the different points mentioned in this article I can also tell you that at NO TIME did we regret our choice!

-In the “low” days, it is usually enough for me to think about the frustration and the feeling of being “imprisoned” and killing myself at work for someone else that I
+In the “bad” days, it is usually enough for me to think about the frustration and the feeling of being “imprisoned” and killing myself at work for someone else that I

 sometimes often had when we were working in Zurich.

-We work more than before, but now we do it for us!
-Moreover, since the beginning of our entrepreneurial adventure we have delivered many sites to customers, each time they were magnificent projects!
-We have worked for golden people for whom we just wanted to give the best of ourselves and so far (we knock on wood), all our professional projects have gone extremely well.
-Satisfied customers and developers are thrilled….
-To see some of our projects, it’s this way.
+We work more than before, but now we do it for ourselves!
+Moreover, since the beginning of our entrepreneurial adventure we have delivered many sites to customers, each time they were cool projects!
+We have worked for golden people for whom we just wanted to give the best of ourselves and so far (let’s hope it goes on like this), all our professional projects have gone extremely well.

-Financially speaking, we have clearly not reached the sky, but we have reached a stage where we can live off what we do without anyone’s help.
+Financially speaking, we clearly earn less than before, but we have reached a level where we can live off what we do without anyone’s help.
 And that, my friends, I’ll tell you, is F* awesome! (all proportions kept eh…).
-Our “salary” has been divided by 5 compared to before, but independence, contacts and especially mobility compensate for 10… So we don’t complain!
+Our “salary” has been divided by 5 compared to before, but independence, contacts and especially freedom are compensating… So we don’t complain!